 - Involving a specialist, e.g. requesting help from the Autism Team, from a special school or from an Educational Psychologist;

-– Completing a MyPlan, or requesting a statutory assessment for an EHC Plan (see our SEND reforms booklet for more information);
+- Completing a MyPlan, or requesting a statutory assessment for an EHC Plan (see our booklet about SEN Support for more information);

 - Involving the Community Youth Teams;

 - If a primary school pupil is at risk of permanent exclusion, making a referral to the Primary Inclusion Panel (PIP); this panel is made up of headteacher representatives from the seven Sheffield localities, MAST, Social Care, Community Youth Team, Educational Psychology Service and LA senior colleagues.
 The school must have permission from the parents to make a referral.
 After the PIP meeting, an action plan is sent to the school, which always includes some outreach work from the most appropriate key service, along with a letter from the panel which can be given to parents detailing the outcomes from the meeting;

 - If the pupil has a statement or an EHC Plan, requesting an early annual review or interim/emergency review;